Crickler Newspuzzles and Crossword

 Do Crickler NewsPuzzles appear in the New York Times, the London Daily Telegraph?

 Not yet.
-They do appear in the Boston Globe, the Washington Post and the LA Times.
+They do appear in the Boston Globe the Washington Post and the Seattle Times.

 Do you reply to questions?